ferdnyc/openshot-qt/doc/AboutDoc/files.rst

 - The diffs when changes are submitted also tend to be more readable and focused.
 - Lines are easier to translate and less likely to be changed.

-Comments for why things are documented a certain way can be hidden after a double dot and NOTE: and may contain a link to relevant issue in the tracker for more info.
+Comments for why things are documented a certain way can be hidden after a double dot and start with "NOTE: ".
+They may contain a link to a relevant issue in the tracker for more information.

 Translation
 -----------